-Please make sure to enter your current e-mail address in MyAccount, or have your e-mails forwarded.
-The e-mail address stated in MyAccount is automatically given to the student registry and to the examination office.
 If you have not received a user ID from the Computer Center, then you need to contact the Computer Center User Services at nutzerservice@rz.uni-freiburg.de.
-You can also go to their offices at Hermann-Herder-Straße 10 (ground floor, room 001).
-You should have your UniCard with you at all times anyway, but make sure you bring it with you to User Services for opening an account.
 You should also contact the User Services if your password or user ID is not accepted.
-If you should forget your password, you can create a new one through MyAccountaccount from the Faculty of Engineering (see 2.4.1.2) for being able to receive information from the Faculty of Engineering and to use the computer pools at the Faculty of Engineering.
+If you should forget your password, you can create a new one through MyAccount.

-With your university user account you can use Campus Management ("HisinOne") for exam registration, checking exam results, printing a transcript of marks ("Leistungsübersicht") or a confirmation of enrollment ("Studienbescheinigung").
+With your university user account you can use Campus Management (HisinOne) for exam registration, checking exam results, printing a transcript of marks ("Leistungsübersicht") or a certificate of enrollment ("Studienbescheinigung").

-Please note: You need two user accounts: The university user account for using the services of the Campus Management System HisinOne and the user
+Please note: As a student of the Faculty of Engineering you need two user accounts: The university user account for using the services of the Campus Management System HisinOne and the user account from the Faculty of Engineering (see 2.4.1.2) for being able to receive information from the Faculty of Engineering and to use the computer pools at the Faculty of Engineering.